 K-12+ students that are under a quarantine or isolation protocol due to COVID-19 will access classroom instruction remotely via Zoom.
 Teachers will share the Zoom link with families/students that have been informed that a student is quarantined/isolated within a 24-hour period.
 Please note that only students that are quarantining/isolated due to COVID-19 will be provided remote instruction.

 In elementary, quarantined/isolated students will join the Zoom link for Morning Meeting, and the whole group portion of ELA and Math blocks each day of their quarantine/isolation.
 The Zoom link will be shared with students and their families via Seesaw.
 Materials for students in quarantine/isolation may be made available for pick up at school as needed.

 In middle and high school, quarantined/isolated students will join the Zoom meeting for each block/period similar to regular in-person attendance.
 For certain courses in middle and high school that utilize mostly hands-on activities, please note that other streaming options and/or independent projects may be used instead of Zoom to engage quarantined/isolated students in learning.
 Learning materials will be made available via Google Classroom and for pick up at school as needed.

-All visitors to Valley View Schools will be required to wear a face covering.
+It is recommended that all visitors to Valley View Schools and facilities wear a face covering.
 Prior to entrance into a school building/facility, visitors will also be expected to self-certify that they: